ПОЛИТИКА КОНФИДЕНЦИАЛЬНОСТИ

 What information do we collect?

-If we’re unable to collect the needed personal data, we will not be able to provide our services as it will be hard to recognize your identity, background, and preferences.
+If we are unable to collect the required personal data, we may not be able to provide our services, as it may not be possible to verify your identity, background, or preferences.

 How do we collect your personal data?

-The Ministry of Tourism also receives personal information indirectly from various sources, including Partners of the Ministry of Tourism, other parties, and third-party service providers, internal and external.
+The Ministry may also obtain personal data indirectly from various sources, including data provided on behalf of another individual, partners of the Ministry of Tourism, government and semi-government entities, private sector entities, and third-party service providers.

 Why do we collect your personal data?

-The Ministry of Tourism collects your personal data to:
+The Ministry collects personal data for the following purposes:

-• Compliance with security, legal and regulatory requirements.
+• Complying with security, legal, regulatory, and supervisory requirements.

 How do we process your personal data?